-If a downstream frequency override is specified in the RNG-RSP, the modem MUST reinitialize its MAC and perform initial ranging using the specified downstream center frequency as the first scanned channel.
+If a downstream frequency override is specified in the RNG-RSP, the modem MUST reinitialize its MAC (Section 7.2) using initial ranging with the specified downstream center frequency as the first scanned channel.
 For the upstream channel, the modem may select any valid channel based on received UCD messages.

-If an upstream channel ID override is specified in the RNG-RSP, the modem MUST reinitialize its MAC and perform initial ranging using for its first attempt the upstream channel specified in the RNG-RSP and the same downstream frequency on which the RNG-RSP was received.
+If an upstream channel ID override is specified in the RNG-RSP, the modem MUST reinitialize its MAC (Section 7.2) using initial ranging with the upstream channel specified in the RNG-RSP for its first attempt and the same downstream frequency on which the RNG-RSP was received.

-If both downstream frequency and upstream channel ID overrides are present in the RNG-RSP, the modem MUST reinitialize its MAC and perform initial ranging using for its first attempt the specified downstream frequency and upstream channel ID.
+If both downstream frequency and upstream channel ID overrides are present in the RNG-RSP, the modem MUST reinitialize its MAC (Section 7.2) using initial ranging with the specified downstream frequency and upstream channel ID for its first attempt.